bkd-mba-fbi/evento-portal/doc/lifecycle.md

 The easiest way to update the dependencies is to use [npm-check-updates](https://www.npmjs.com/package/npm-check-updates).

-- You can use the interactive mode to selectively apply the updates: `npx npm-check-updates -i`
+- You can use the interactive mode to selectively apply the updates: `pnpm upgrade --latest -i`
 - Patch / minor updates can usually be applied without problems
 - For major updates, check each package's changelog / migration guide for breaking changes
 - When Prettier is updated, the source code needs to be reformatted, see [Update Prettier Version](./prettier.md#update-prettier-version)